bijalm/FAA-text-mining/README.md

 ![](images/fig3.png)
 ##### Figure 3: Three different models used to classify flight phases

+#### Event Type Classification
+Our next task was event type classification, for which we approached by taking the cleaned narrative data and using a logistic regression model to find the probability of each event occurring.
+In total, there were 12 event types, with some of the types being more dominant in our data.
+This wasn’t a multi-label classification problem like the Phase Classification or the ACHS Labeling because the 12 event types are independent from each other and multiple cannot occur within the same flight.
+The result of the performance is displayed in figure 4, where the model performs really well for the labels that occurred a lot in the data.

+##### Figure 4: Classification report for the event type prediction model

 #### AHCS Labeling
 This task was the most challenging of the three sub-problems.
 There are 124 different AHCS Labels and they each drastically differ in how often they occur in our data.
 For example, an AHCS such as “Parallel Runways” occurs a thousand times while an AHCS like “Space Vehicle, Facility” occurs once.
 This drastic class imbalance in our data makes creating a good model very difficult.
 As a result, we created a new hierarchical grouping system where we reduced the number of labels to 7 by grouping the old labels under these new general categories.
-The following figure, figure 4, showcases the difference in performance between a Linear SVC one vs. rest classifier for the 124 AHCS labels and a Linear SVC one vs. rest classifier for the new 7 labels.
+The following figure, figure 5, showcases the difference in performance between a Linear SVC one vs. rest classifier for the 124 AHCS labels and a Linear SVC one vs. rest classifier for the new 7 labels.

 ![](images/fig4.png)
-##### Figure 4: Model for the 124 Labels (top) vs. model for the new 7 labels (bottom)
+##### Figure 5: Model for the 124 Labels (top) vs. model for the new 7 labels (bottom)